Setting Windows File Associations

 Windows Open With

-If you are looking for a good app to help you find your files quickly then you may want to check out Listary File Search.
+If you are looking for a good app to help you find your files quickly so you can manage their extensions, then you may want to check out Listary File Search.
+It’s a powerful tool that integrates directly into File Explorer to make finding deep-seated files instantaneous.

 For additional training resources, check out our online IT training courses.